An unbiased estimate for the mean of a {0,1} random variable with relative error distribution independent of the mean: Abstract

 \section{Abstract}

-Say $X_1,X_2,\ldots$ are independent identically distributed Bernoulli random variables with mean $p$.
-This paper builds a new estimate $\hat p$ of $p$ that has the property that the relative error, $\hat p /p - 1$, of the estimate does not depend in any way on the value of $p$.
-This allows the construction of exact confidence intervals for $p$ of any desired level without needing any sort of limit or approximation.
+Say $X_1,X_2,\ldots$ are independent identically distributed Bernoulli random variables with mean $p$, so $\prob(X_i = 1) = p$ and $\prob(X_i = 0) = 1 - p$.
+Any estimate $\hat p$ of $p$ has relative error $\hat p / p - 1$.
+This paper builds a new estimate $\hat p$ of $p$ such that the relative error of the estimate does not depend in any way on the value of $p$.
+This allows the easy construction of exact confidence intervals for $p$ of any desired level without needing any sort of limit or approximation.
 In addition, $\hat p$ is unbiased.
-For $\epsilon$ and $\delta$ in $(0,1)$, to obtain an estimate where $\prob(|\hat p/p - 1| > \epsilon) \leq \delta$, the new algorithm takes on average at most $2\epsilon^{-2} p^{-1}\ln(2\delta^{-1})(1 - (14/3) \epsilon)^{-1}$ samples.
+The expected number of Bernoulli draws used by the algorithm is at most 1 more than $1 - p$ times the number of draws needed if the Central Limit Theorem held exactly.
+For $\epsilon$ and $\delta$ in $(0,1)$, to obtain an estimate where $\prob(|\hat p/p - 1| > \epsilon) \leq \delta$, the new algorithm takes on average at most $2\epsilon^{-2} p^{-1}\ln(2\delta^{-1})(1 - (4/3) \epsilon)^{-1}$ samples.
 It is also shown that any such algorithm that applies whenever $p \leq 1/2$ requires at least $\lowerbound$ samples.
 The same algorithm can also be applied to estimate the mean of any random variable that falls in $[0,1]$.
+Applications of this methodology include finding exact $p$-values and estimating normalizing constants and Bayes' Factors using acceptance/rejection.